 We could be pessimistic on this side of the chamber and say, 'Well, maybe the ministers have run out of ideas and we need to fill space for the lack of quality bills that are coming through this chamber.'
-Maybe if I was being a pessimist, I would say, 'Well, the ministers are all tired.
+Maybe if I was being a pessimist I would say, 'Well, the ministers are all tired.
 They've been here for quite a while and they don't know what to do anymore.'
 They're putting through bills that are pretty inconsequential at times.
 We are debating a bill today that is actually very important - it is in the other place at the moment, so we cannot talk about that - but that is an exception to the rule.
-Maybe this is just an opportunity to go, 'The ministers are all a bit tired, they're all a bit puffed.'
+Maybe this is just an opportunity to go, 'The ministers are all a bit tired; they're all a bit puffed.'
 The Minister for Police cannot open his bottom drawer.
 Apparently it is locked and it has been jammed up for a few years.
 He does not know what is in there anymore.
 So maybe this notice of motion 4 is to just fill in space because the ministers are out of ideas.

 But I do agree with the member for Mordialloc.
 I would love to also debate the Suburban Rail Loop.
 I think that is worth a debate.
 It really is worth a debate.
-I do not know how you are going to build a \$35 billion Suburban Rail Loop.
-That is stage 1.
-I do not know how you are going to do that when you have only got \$11 billion committed.
-You have only got \$2 billion from the federal government to date, and then you need \$11 billion from the feds and the rest is going to be created out of this thin air of value capture.
-Value capture - what a beautiful, beautiful statement that is.
-The value capture is from all reports generated from the income of windfall gains tax.
+I do not know how you are going to build a 335 billion Suburban Rail Loop - that is stage 1 - when you have only got 11 billion committed.
+You have only got 2 billion from the federal government to date, and then you need 11 billion from the federal government to date, and then you need 11 billion from the federal government to date, and then you need 11 billion from the federal government to date, and then you need 11 billion from the federal government to date, and then you need 11 billion from the federal government to date, and then you need 11 billion from the federal government is from all reports generated from the income of windfall gains tax.
 They have to rezone the 60 precincts they are talking about, so there is the tax side of it - the windfall gains tax with stamp duty revenue and everything else.
-That is going to create this \$11 billion value capture.
+That is going to create this 11 billion value capture.
 But the problem the government has with that is the development community has no taste for it.
 They have actually said it is not viable.
-I do not know how you are going to grab \$11 billion on something that is not viable.
+I do not know how you are going to grab 11 billion on something that is not viable.
 But I would be more than happy to debate the Suburban Rail Loop with the member for Mordialloc any day of the week.